alexstouffer/alexstouffer.github.io/content/product/custom-email-signature-templating.md

 It's possible to use a spreadsheet of employee information and a custom script to input each employees information into its own rendered template.
 It can be a pretty daunting task, if you're not familiar at all with writing code.
 If that's the case, please reach out to me for help.

-I offer a complete package covering design, revisions, development, and scripting for a flat rate of $1000 USD for the first 100 employees.
-Additional employees are $10 for each thereafter, with options to add a form generating new & consistent signatures for every employee you hire moving into the future.
+I offer a complete package covering design, revisions, development, and scripting for a flat rate of $1000 USD for the first 50 employees.
+Additional employees are $20 for each thereafter, with options to add a form generating new & consistent signatures for every employee you hire moving into the future.
+Lock in early pricing now while this service platform is under initial development, and get your fully customized template created.

 Don't let poor presentation be the reason you missed out on a sale.
 Schedule your free consultation today!